 Outdoor Play- Outdoor play gives a child an opportunity for both gross and fine motor skills and to enjoy the fresh air.
 We do go outside everyday; please dress your child appropriately.

-Pre-Kindergarten Our pre-kindergarten program is designed for children that miss the kindergarten cut-off date or who need one more year socially and/or academically before entering kindergarten.
+Pre-Kindergarten Our pre-kindergarten program is designed for children going to kindergarten the following fall.
 This program is an extension to our current preschool program with a more advanced curriculum.
-The children will continue to learn hands-on and through play just as they did at age three and four.
+The children will continue to learn hands-on and through play just as they did at age two and three.

-How is this different from the three and four year old curriculum?
+How is this different from the two and three year old curriculum?
 A lot of things will stay the same but will be more challenging.
 The children will continue to learn different math concepts each month as well letters concepts.
 We will also do many pre-reading and pre-writing activities throughout the year.
 As with all of our age groups, we will incorporate all areas.
 All content is planned using the state guidelines for pre-kindergarten.
 This group has a solid foundation for kindergarten and we often receive compliments from the kindergarten teachers when they see how prepared the children are!
 Join us today!
-Kindergarten Four Seasons Preschool is happy to announce that we will be offering a private kindergarten curriculum for the 2020-2021 school year.
-Our kindergarten classroom routines and curriculum will mirror those used in public kindergarten classrooms in the Watertown and surrounding areas.
-Our kindergarten is grounded on the MA Kindergarten Standards, also known as the Common Core.
-Students participating in our kindergarten program must turn 5 by August 31, 2020.
-Students participating in our program will be able to transition to grade 1 in a public or private setting.
-Listed below is a brief explanation of the programs and structures that we use in our kindergarten curriculum.
-For more information, please email or call our school to book a tour and informational meeting.
 Morning Meeting- It is important to begin our day gathering the class to greet each other and participate in a morning message and whole group activity to build our classroom community.
 Our morning meeting involves movement, song, rhymes and much more!
-This will of course be done in a manner that children can keep a safe distance to abide by all recommendations by CDC.
 Choice Time - The children will have structured choice time where they can choose from a variety of small group activities.
-Many of the items they use will be their own to limit sharing.
-Any items that are shared will be sanitized between uses.
 Literacy - We use a balanced approach to literacy that incorporates a blend of programs, including: Fundations, a phonics program; and Reader’s Workshop and Writer’s Workshop, a program that focuses on early reading skills and critical thinking skills.
 The blend of the programs will incorporate handwriting, shared reading and writing, poetry, writing, letter recognition and phonemic awareness.
 Math Workshop - We will use Eureka/Engage NY for our math curriculum.
 This program helps children learn math in a hands on way and carefully sequences the mathematical progressions into expertly crafted modules.
-STEM - The kindergarten class will have various opportunities to participate in STEM activities and they will be embedded throughout the curriculum year.
+STEM - The pre-kindergarten class will have various opportunities to participate in STEM activities and they will be embedded throughout the curriculum year.
 Social Studies - Social studies is woven into many areas of our curriculum.
 During literacy, morning meeting and even choice and recess time.
 We have several thematic units on family, community, and team builders.